 - Financial problems

 Drugs and alcohol can be expensive, and when work suffers, money problems often ensue.
 A lot of addicted individuals have severe financial problems.

 - Problems with the law

-It is not uncommon for addicted individuals to have run-ins with the law because of illegal consumption of substances or acting out in public places.
+It is not uncommon for addicted individuals to have run-ins with the law because of illegal consumption of substances, receiving a DUI, or acting out in public places.

 - Addicted people cannot stop